0xBEEFCAF3/Onion78/README.md

 2. **Signer & Receiver Communication** - Transmitting this information in a private and secure manner has traditionally been a challenge for bitcoin transactions.

-3. **Transaction Confidentiality** - Out-of-band communications and broadcasting of data can be noisy and raise flags when once is trying to transact privately.
+3. **Transaction Confidentiality** - Out-of-band communications and broadcasting of data can be noisy and raise flags when one is trying to transact privately.

 4. **Hackathon Team [META]** - How can we work remotely as a team on the same project and meet our deliverables within 24 hours?